dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 </ContentPage>
 ```

 In this example, the `BindingContext` property of the <xref:Microsoft.Maui.Controls.StackLayout> is set to the `slider` object.
-This binding context is inherited by both the `Label` and the <xref:Microsoft.Maui.Controls.BoxView>, both of which have their `Rotation` properties set to the `Value` property of the `Slider`:
+This binding context is inherited by both the `Label` and the <xref:Microsoft.Maui.Controls.BoxView>, both of which have their `Rotation` properties set to the `Value` property of the <xref:Microsoft.Maui.Controls.Slider>:

 :::image type="content" source="media/basic-bindings/bindingcontextinheritance.png" alt-text="Binding context inheritance.":::